 “Just Do It”

-I’ll keep it simple and refer to a scene from Indiana Jones and the Last Crusade movie.
+A scene from the Indiana Jones and the Last Crusade movie illustrates faith perfectly.

 In this particular scene, Indiana Jones faces a giant chasm.
 He could have accepted defeat and turned back.
-Instead, he took the first step and an invisible bridge (money/idea/venture/romance/resource) appeared.
+Thankfully, he chose to take a leap of faith.
+Immediately, an invisible bridge (money/idea/resource) appeared.

 3) Franklin D. Roosevelt said it best: